ldi2310/ESP32-with-DHT11-WaterLevelSensor/README.md

 Embedded programming with ESP32 using C++ to collect data from DHT11 and WaterLevel Sensor, through which it controls a fan and a pump based on the given parameters.
 A web interface is used to easily monitor and adjust.
-- Flash the ESP32 with codehost.ino.
+- Flash the ESP32 with [[odehost.ino.](https://github.com/ldi2310/ESP32-with-DHT11-WaterLevelSensor/blob/main/codehost.ino)](https://github.com/ldi2310/ESP32-with-DHT11-WaterLevelSensor/blob/main/codehost.ino)
 - screen.php is main wedsite
 - API from database